 In the 1881 census there were 5,178 people called Neville in Great Britain and the surname was unevenly distributed across the country.
 It was notable in Lancashire where there were 520 individuals and in the midland counties of Staffordshire where there were 354 Nevilles and Warwickshire where there were 219.
 Other than Lancashire, in the North there were 281 Nevilles in Yorkshire; only 83 in Durham and 23 in Northumberland.
 In Scotland there were 186 with another 46 in Wales.
 Others were spread unevenly across the rest of England.

 Read more about the Neville barons and earls in our Hall of Fame.

 Nevin and Nevins surnames

-Both of these surnames were listed by Henry Guppy as surnames in Northumberland.
+Both of these names were listed by Henry Guppy as surnames in Northumberland.
 Nevin is the most numerous of the two, occurring 608 times in the 1881 Great Britain census, being most numerous in Lancashire where there were 185 individuals.
 In Northumberland there were 98; Yorkshire 63; Durham 47; Cumberland 8 and in Scotland there were 114.
-The remaining 93 were spread across the Midlands and South.
+The remaining 93 were spread across the midlands and south.
 Remember that Northumberland was a much smaller county in terms of population than Lancashire (see population notes at the foot of this page).